 If you struggle with the “blues,” depression or anxiety, you may have a serotonin deficiency.

-Serotonin is the main neurotransmitter responsible for feelings of happiness, relaxation, and self-confidence.
+Serotonin is the main neurotransmitter associated with feelings of happiness, relaxation, and self-confidence.

-It’s believed that a low serotonin level is at least partly responsible for our current epidemics of depression and anxiety.
+Low serotonin levels are believed to be at least partly responsible for our current epidemics of depression and anxiety.

 What Is Serotonin?
 What Does it Do?